MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

-- Fixed an issue which cause temporary files cannot be fully cleaned up.
+- Resolved a problem that prevented the complete removal of temporary files.

 ## Windows Holographic, version 23H2 - December 2023 Update